-\\ In the following points, we summarize and discuss the key conclusions from the experimental results: \begin{enumerate} \item \textit{The SPIBB policies outperform the respective baselines:} from Figs. \ref{fig:exp_a}, \ref{fig:exp_b}, \ref{fig:exp_c}, we may observe that safe improvement over the baselines is achieved at any time step of the evaluation.
-Also, Figs. \ref{fig:exp_d}, \ref{fig:exp_e}, \ref{fig:exp_f} show that the SPIBB policies outperform the respective baseline in terms of average network reward, $5 \%$ CVaR of the average network reward and minimum cell reward.
+In the following points, we summarize and discuss the key conclusions from the experimental results: \begin{enumerate} \item \textit{The SPIBB policies outperform the respective baselines:} from Figs. \ref{fig:exp_a}, \ref{fig:exp_b}, \ref{fig:exp_c}, we may observe that safe improvement over the baselines is achieved at any time step of the evaluation.
+Also, Figs. \ref{fig:exp_d}, \ref{fig:exp_e}, \ref{fig:exp_f} show that the SPIBB policies outperform the respective baseline in terms of $\bar{r}_t$, $\textrm{CVaR}_5(r)$, and $\bar{r}^{\text{min}}$.
 The first metric represents the overall network performance, while the second and third metrics embody worst-case scenarios.
-Thus, the result validates the effectiveness of the SPIBB, providing safe policy improvement over the respective baselines for average performance and different worst-case performance. \item \textit{The performance of the SPIBB policies increases with data size:} a larger amount of data allows learning better policies during the offline learning process.
+The result validates the effectiveness of the SPIBB, providing safe policy improvement over the respective baselines for average and different worst-case performance.
+At the best hyperparameter configuration ($N = 100$, $N_\wedge = 10$), the SPIBB RB achieves a normalized improvement over the RB baseline of $87.2\%$ (normalization is taken with respect to the empirical optimal reward). \item \textit{The SPIBB policies performance increases with the dataset size:} a larger amount of data allows learning better policies during the offline learning process.
 This is confirmed for both the RB policy, which is closer to a deterministic policy, and the DQN policy, that exhibits a higher degree of randomization.
 Amazingly, we observe that even small data sizes ($N\geq 50$) allow the SPIBB policies to outperform the respective baselines.
-This highlights the high sample efficiency of the SPIBB method and its robustness to different types of baselines. \item \textit{The SPIBB-RB outperforms the SPIBB-DQN:} this is a direct consequence of three facts: first, the RB baseline policy outperforms the DQN baseline policy.
-As mentioned in Section \ref{sec:experimental_setup}, the DQN baseline is stopped before convergence and thus has worse performance than the RB baseline.
-This is confirmed by the almost totality of results in Fig. \ref{fig:experiments_tilt}.
+This highlights the high sample efficiency of the SPIBB method and its robustness to different types of baselines. \item \textit{The SPIBB-RB policy outperforms the SPIBB-DQN policy:} this is a direct consequence of three facts: first, the RB baseline policy outperforms the DQN baseline policy.
+The DQN baseline is stopped before convergence and thus has worse performance than the RB baseline, as confirmed by the majority of the results in Fig. \ref{fig:experiments_tilt}.
 Second, the RB policy collects high-performance trajectories that are stored in the RB baseline dataset and used in the offline training of the SPIBB-RB policy.
 Third, the RB action probabilities, used to bootstrap the state-action pairs on the RB bootstrapped set, are closer to the ones of the optimal policy when compared to the DQN policy. \item \textit{The SPIBB policy is highly sensitive to the safety parameter $N_\wedge$:} from Figs. \ref{fig:exp_g}, \ref{fig:exp_h}, \ref{fig:exp_i}, we can observe how different values of the safety parameter $N_\wedge$ significantly affect the SPIBB performance.
 Generally, we expect that higher values of the safety parameter make the policy safer but more prone to sub-optimal performance.
 On the one hand, we observe how the SPIBB-DQN policy exhibits a more stable behavior to variations of this parameter: it outperforms the DQN baseline for all experimented $N_\wedge$.
-This may be due to the high degree of randomization of the DQN baseline and the consequent increased diversity of the dataset.
+This may be due to the high degree of randomization of the DQN baseline and the subsequent increased diversity of the dataset.
 On the other hand, the SPIBB-RB baseline shows a very unstable behavior, especially for the minimum cell reward performance.
-This may be due to the fact that the RB baseline is mostly deterministic and a very biased composition of the Bootstrapped set makes the performance highly sensitive to $N_\wedge$.
-Note that the values of $N_\wedge$ are chosen from a wide range of values, and more concentrated values may produce more~consistent~curves. \end{enumerate}
+This may be due to the fact that the RB baseline is mostly deterministic and a very biased composition of the bootstrapped set could make the performance highly sensitive to $N_\wedge$. \end{enumerate}